YoteAyudo-project/YoteAyudo-frontend1/README.md

 ## 📝 Usage Instructions:

 1. Start the development server:
-2. Open your web browser and navigate to `http://localhost:3000` to access the YoteAyudo application.
+2. Open your web browser and navigate to `http://localhost:3000` to access the Doctor Who application.

 ## 🔎 Page Demo